-NMBGMR Participation on Boards and Commissions:
+Participation on Boards and Commissions

-The Bureau has been a primary supporter of the NMGIC, which is concerned with all aspects of geographic data in the state.
+The Bureau of Geology has been a primary supporter of the NMGIC, which is concerned with all aspects of geographic data in the state.
 The organization has several goals.
 The first goal is to promote cooperation among state, federal, local, and private-sector users and generators of geographic information.
 The second and third goals are to create a comprehensive approach to implementing and maintaining geographic-information systems for the state and to help coordinate programs, policies, standards, and resources to maximize opportunities and to minimize duplication of effort.
 The fourth goal is to make recommendations to the U.S. Board on Geographic Names regarding place names in New Mexico.
 The fifth goal is to provide recommendations to state, federal, and local agencies on data needs, priorities, and standards.
 The sixth goal is to make recommendations to the Governor concerning geographic information in New Mexico.
-Dave McCraw is an NMGIC board member and the NMBGMR representative.
+Dave McCraw is an NMGIC board member and the Bureau of Geology representative.

 The NMCSMC was established by the State Legislature in 1972 to administer the Coal Surface Mining Act.
 The Commission adopts regulations concerning coal surface-mining and the surface effects of underground coal mining, including regulations for the productive reclamation of affected areas.
 It also acts as the board for any affected party to appeal decisions of the Director of the Mining and Minerals Division (M&MD) of the New Mexico Energy, Minerals and Natural Resources Department (NMEMNRD).
 The M&MD Director is charged with carrying out the NMCSMC regulations.
-Gretchen K. Hoffman is the Bureau's representative on the Commission.
+Gretchen K. Hoffman is the Bureau of Geology's representative on the Commission.

 The New Mexico Seismic Safety Advisory Council serves in an advisory capacity for the state Earthquake Program.
 It aids in setting priorities for the state program as well as fostering other joint public/private partnerships for earthquake hazard mitigation.
 The Council's goals are to contribute to further assessment of seismic hazards in New Mexico and to disseminate information on seismic hazard and risk, vulnerability, and mitigation to the professional engineering community, emergency managers, community and government planners and the private sector.
-Dr. Dave Love has been the NMSSAC representative for the NMBGMR since 1993.
+Dr. Dave Love has been the NMSSAC representative for the Bureau of Geology since 1993.

 The purpose of the Western States Seismic Policy Council is to promote understanding of earthquake hazards, preparedness, and cooperation between states in response to large earthquakes.
 Annual programs include updates on the National Earthquake Hazard Reduction Program, compacts between states to send aid, details of major earthquakes that occurred during the year, federal-funding outlook, primary research in earthquake-prone areas, earthquake codes, and member state's earthquake or emergency-preparedness programs.
-Dr. Dave Love is the NMBGMR representative on the WSSPC.
+Dr. Dave Love is the Bureau of Geology representative on the WSSPC.